Pediatric Dermatology

 Click here for more information

-Eczema, also known as atopic dermatitis, refers to an inflammatory skin condition that results in chronic, itchy rashes and affects 10 to 20 percent of all infants.
+• Eczema, also known as atopic dermatitis, refers to an inflammatory skin condition that results in chronic, itchy rashes and affects 10 to 20 percent of all infants.
 Eczema is hereditary and commonly associated with asthma and hay fever – the so-called “atopic triad.”
 Atopic infants and children experience an itchy rash that appears on the forehead, cheeks, arms, and legs and is exacerbated by scratching and exposure to environmental triggers; these may include harsh soaps, products containing fragrance or dyes, dust mites, food allergies and certain clothing materials such as wool and polyester blends.
 Being common does not make this a trivial problem.
 For some unfortunate children and their parents, eczema can be a debilitating disease.
-Fortunately, most cases improve with age, although this cannot be guaranteed.

-There is currently no cure for eczema, but we know how to control inflammation and relieve symptoms using therapies such as topical steroids, antihistamines, immunomodulators, barrier creams, cold compresses and in the most severe cases, phototherapy and/or powerful oral medications.
+There is currently no cure for eczema, but we know how to control inflammation and relieve symptoms using therapies such as barrier creams, topical steroids, topical immunomodulators, and in severe cases oral or injectable medications.
 Our physicians will work with you to develop the best possible treatment plan for your child while investigating the root causes of his or her condition.

 Click here for more information